mantidproject/mantid/docs/source/concepts/DynamicalStructureFactorFromAbInitio.rst

 ------------

-The purpose of this document is to explain the link between theoretical and experimental :math:`S(\mathbf{Q}, \omega)` and to describe in general how theoretical S is calculated from from *ab initio* data by plugins in Mantid.
+The purpose of this document is to explain the link between theoretical and experimental :math:`S(\mathbf{Q}, \omega)` and to describe in general how the theoretical :math:`S` is calculated from from *ab initio* data by plugins in Mantid.

 During an inelastic neutron scattering experiment, a sample is exposed to neutron flux and a response is recorded in the form of dynamical structure factor, :math:`S(\mathbf{Q}, \omega)`.
 In principle, one obtains a vibrational spectrum which can be quite difficult to analyse; in crystalline materials this